 Getting Started

-Meteocons ships as two npm packages — animated SVG and Lottie JSON.
-Pick the format that fits your project, or install both.
+Meteocons ships as three npm packages — animated SVG, static SVG, and Lottie JSON.
+Pick the format that fits your project, or install multiple.

 Which format should I use?

-How it worksNative <animate> elements — no runtime neededRequires a Lottie player (lottie-web, lottie-ios, etc.)
+How it worksNative <animate> elements — no runtime neededPlain SVG without SMIL animationsRequires a Lottie player (lottie-web, lottie-ios, etc.)

-RenderingCrisp at any size, rendered by the browserCanvas or SVG renderer via player
+RenderingCrisp at any size, rendered by the browserCrisp at any size, rendered by the browserCanvas or SVG renderer via player

-CustomizationCSS styling, currentColor in monochromePlayback control (speed, direction, segments)
+CustomizationCSS styling, currentColor in monochromeCSS styling, currentColor in monochromePlayback control (speed, direction, segments)

-PlatformAny browser or SVG viewerWeb, iOS, Android, React Native, Flutter
+PlatformAny browser or SVG viewerAny SVG viewer, email clientsWeb, iOS, Android, React Native, Flutter

-Recommendation: use SVG for web projects and Lottie when you need playback control or are building a native app.
+Recommendation: use SVG for web projects, SVG Static when animations are not supported (e.g. emails), and Lottie when you need playback control or are building a native app.

 Installation